-Dr. Lore was recruited by Dr. Russ Mawby to lead fundraising for what would become the ConnectMichigan Alliance [CMA].
-This movement was in response to a growing concern that Michigan’s nonprofit sector would struggle without a robust network of volunteers and an infrastructure with which to manage it.
+Lore was recruited by Russ Mawby to lead fundraising for what would become the ConnectMichigan Alliance (CMA).
+This movement was in response to a growing concern that Michigan’s nonprofit sector would struggle without a robust network of volunteers and an infrastructure to manage it.
 Many key leaders realized that such a network’s success would be greatly dependent on consistent public and private funding, which was uncertain at the time.
-This uncertainty was compounded by the impending conclusion of Governor Engler’s administration, and so a campaign was started to create a permanent endowment to promote and strengthen a lifelong ethic of service and civic engagement throughout the state of Michigan.
+This uncertainty was compounded by the impending conclusion of Gov. John Engler’s administration, and so a campaign began to create a permanent endowment to promote and strengthen a lifelong ethic of service and civic engagement throughout the state of Michigan.

 This initiative sought to build and strengthen Michigan communities by supporting existing nonprofits through promotion of volunteerism, advocacy and public policy, training and technical assistance, and direct programming.
 By housing all statewide volunteer and service-learning initiatives under one administration, CMA aimed to increase capacity and effectiveness while decreasing overall administrative cost and burden of supporting nonprofits.

-Prior to his involvement with CMA, Dr. Lore worked extensively within Michigan’s institutions of higher education.
-He served as director of alumni and development at Western Michigan University from 1966 to 1972.
-He also worked as president of Nazareth College in Kalamazoo (now closed) from 1972 to 1980, and president of the Michigan Colleges Foundation (now called the Michigan Colleges Alliance) from 1980 to 1986.
+Prior to his involvement with CMA, Lore worked extensively within Michigan’s institutions of higher education and served as director of alumni and development at Western Michigan University from 1966 to 1972.
+He was president of Nazareth College in Kalamazoo (now closed) from 1972 to 1980, and president of the Michigan Colleges Foundation (now called the Michigan Colleges Alliance) from 1980 to 1986.

-Additionally, Dr. Lore served on multiple boards including Learning to Give and the Nonprofit Council (a precursor to the Michigan Nonprofit Association) during the early years of their development.
-He also served as chair for the Association of Fundraising Professionals (AFP) in Washington D.C. from 1993 to 1994.
-Dr. Lore was a driving force in increasing the professionalism of the fundraising field by advocating the need for mentoring throughout his time at AFP.
+Lore served on multiple boards including Learning to Give and the Nonprofit Council (a precursor to the Michigan Nonprofit Association) during the early years of their development.
+He served as chair for the Association of Fundraising Professionals in Washington D.C. from 1993 to 1994 and was a driving force in increasing the professionalism of the fundraising field by advocating the need for mentoring.

 [On mentoring] “I just would say to all of the others, ‘Mentoring is your responsibility.
 I don’t care how high you are in the organization.
 You can be a vice president of a great university and so on.
 You have a responsibility … you have to be mentors.
 It’s the only way we’re really going to build that strength and professionalism for the future.’”